Prince Harry says he left royal life because UK press was 'destroying' his mental health

 "My life is always going to be about public service, and Meghan signed up to that, and the two of us enjoy doing that," he said, echoing comments the pair made after the Queen announced last week that they would not return as working members of the royal family.

-Their statement at the time, which insisted that "service is universal," was read by many as a rejection of the Queen's framing of their departure.
+At the time, their statement insisted that "service is universal" was read by many as a rejection of the Queen's framing of their departure.

 SEE ALSO: Meghan Markle felt 'unprotected' by royal family during her pregnancy